cyplo/resume/README.md

 #Heya !
 Hope you're having a great day !

-I'm [Cyryl](mailto:hello@cyplo.net) and I like working with other people on software and business processes.
-I like tending to software projects and teams that run them.
-I am the most fluent with building large systems but have also worked in the space of constrained resources.
-Technology choice is less important to me than culture.
-The more open and transparent the better I like it !
-Also puns, I like puns.
+## Interesting random tidbits about me

+I am [running](https://blog.cyplo.net/posts/2018/05/pair-with-me-on-rust.html) remote pairing sessions, helping people with Rust.
+My recent focus is [adding fuzzer](https://twitter.com/cyplo/status/1094606119421521922) infrastructure to their projects.

+I started a [blog](https://blog.cyplo.net/) post series on testing in [Rust](https://blog.cyplo.net/categories/rust.html) where I share the [tricks](https://blog.cyplo.net/posts/2018/09/rust-testing-tricks.html) I've learned.

+I was in both leadership and individual contributor roles, I have respect for all sides involved in the process.

+I like testing, I taught various aspects of **TDD** in an apprenticeship course.

 ##Day jobs

+**Software Engineer** at balena, *October 2018 - Now*
+I work remotely on **Rust** crates compiled into NPM packages through the power of **WASM**.
+As all of the above is on the bleeding edge - I find, report and fix bugs throughout the ecosystem.

-**Software Craftsman** at Codurance, *January 2017 - Now*
+**Software Craftsman** (Consultant) at Codurance, *January 2017 - October 2018*
 Helping client teams grow - working within software teams and teaching technical concepts as well as improving the process.
 Running workshops (e.g. Legacy Code Retreat, advanced git, **TDD**).
 Running **Rust** pairing sessions and intro to Rust workshops.
 Facilitating open-space conferences.
+Teaching at the apprenticeship programme.

 Projects:

-* Transportation route planning software for a big retailer, using a graph database (**Gremlin/Apache Tinkerpop**)
+* Transportation route planning software for a big retailer, using a graph database (**Gremlin/Apache Tinkerpop**) in Java.
+Managed deployment to **AWS** via **Terraform**.
-* Transaction consolidation software for a bank.
+* Transaction consolidation software for an investment bank.
-* Electronics simulation software for a startup.
+* Electronic circuit simulation software for a startup.

 **Consultant** at Infusion, *June 2012 - November 2016*
 Writing code is still where I spend most of my time, and happily so.
-Mostly **Java** and **.Net**, sprinkled with some **C**, **C++**, Python, bash and powershell. **Docker** somewhere there.
-I gather requirements, talk to the clients, other engineers, figure out solutions together.
+I do that in **Java** and **.Net**, sprinkled with some **C**, **C++**, Python, bash and powershell I gather requirements, talk to the clients, other engineers, figure out solutions together.
 My particular specialty seems to be taking over legacy code bases and making them shine.
 I am responsible for a small team of developers.

 Projects:

 * Pulse - a product for mass remote software installation and monitoring.
 Used, among others, in demo kiosk installations, phone retail shops and in-flight entertainment systems.
 Writing server and client code.
 Largish system working mostly on the backend in .Net, standing on Azure.
 I'm helping here and there, with the architecture and sometimes doing changes to our **Android** client code as well.
 * I've helped build a **distributed** solution for insurance cost calculation for Metlife Japan.
 Mostly Java, some IBM mainframes and occasional C++.
 * I've worked for other financial institutions on distributed software for risk exposure analysis.
 Mostly .Net, some C++, large in-house computation farms involved.

 **Senior Software Engineer**, Power Media S.A., *February 2011 - June 2012*